Maayan12k/UniversityCSWork/README.md

    - Includes iterative methods, matrix operations, and polynomial manipulation.

 5. **Systems Programming**
-   - Implementations of basic C programs which touch on lower level system concepts such as socket programming and file processing.
+   - Implementations of basic C programs which touch on lower level system concepts such as socket programming, multithreading, and file processing.
    - Helped gain insight into my first lower level language and practice into application of data structures and algorithms.

 5. **GPU Computing**